-If an operator has several cemeteries, some of which are inactive, the maintenance licence conditions will permit different standards of maintenance for those identified inactive cemeteries.
+If an operator has several cemeteries, some of which are inactive, the maintenance licence conditions will permit different standards of maintenance for those identified inactive cemeteries (under Condition B.2, this can be outlined in maintenance documentation).

 Who can be a licence holder?